alexwalland1997/MarketingSiteOptimization/README.md

 ## Installation

 In order to run this site you need to download this repo and open the index.html in the browser of your choice.
+Alternatively the code can be located at https://alexwalland1997.github.io/MarketingSiteOptimization/

 ## Usage